sibskull/synaptiks/README.rst

 Requirements
 ============

-synaptiks is implemented in Python_ atop of PyQt4_ and PyKDE4_ and consequently requires the following native libraries:
+synaptiks is implemented in Python_ atop of PyQt4_ and PyKDE4_ and requires the following native libraries:

 - Python_ (at least 2.6, Python 3 is *not* supported)
 - PyQt4_ (at least 4.8, 4.7 should work too, but is untested)